Kgkkjjj/WebBrowser/README.md

 stop, home and info buttons as well as **Update**, **DevTools**, **Zoom** and **View Source** controls.
 Additional buttons allow you to toggle JavaScript, clear the cache, capture a screenshot, view downloads, inspect search history and open the Extensions page.
+The window automatically sizes to about 90% of your primary monitor.
 The
 **Info** button now opens a full about dialog with details and a link to the project website.
 A status bar at the bottom displays page load progress and link targets.